OpenSees/OpenSeesDocumentation/source/user/manual/material/ndMaterials/PressureDependentMultiYield02.rst

    $contrac3, |float|, "A non-negative constant reflecting Kσ effect."
    $dilat1 $dilat2, |float|, "Non-negative constants defining the rate of shear-induced volume increase (dilation).
 Larger values correspond to stronger dilation rate."
    $dilat3, |float|, "A non-negative constant reflecting Kσ effect."
    $noYieldSurf, |float|,  "Number of yield surfaces, optional (must be less than 40, default is 20).
-The surfaces are generated based on the hyperbolic relation defined in Note 2 below."
+The surfaces are generated based on the hyperbolic relation."
    $r $Gs, |float|, "Instead of automatic surfaces generation (Note 2), you can define yield surfaces directly based on desired shear modulus reduction curve.
 To do so, add a minus sign in front of noYieldSurf, then provide noYieldSurf pairs of shear strain (γ) and modulus ratio (Gs) values.
-For example, to define 10 surfaces: … -10γ1Gs1 … γ10Gs10 … (See Note 3 below)"
+For example, to define 10 surfaces: … -10γ1Gs1 … γ10Gs10 …"
    $liquefac1, |float|, "Damage parameter to define accumulated permanent shear strain as a function of dilation history.
 (Redefined and different from PressureDependMultiYield material)."
    $liquefac2, |float|, "Damage parameter to define biased accumulation of permanent shear strain as a function of load reversal history.
 (Redefined and different from PressureDependMultiYield material)."
    $e, |float|, "Initial void ratio, optional (default is 0.6)."
-   $cs1 $cs2 $cs3 $pa, |float|, "Parameters defining a straight critical-state line ec in e-p’ space. (default values: cs1=0.9, cs2=0.02, cs3=0.7, pa =101 kPa).
-See note 6 below."
+   $cs1 $cs2 $cs3 $pa, |float|, "Parameters defining a straight critical-state line ec in e-p’ space. (default values: cs1=0.9, cs2=0.02, cs3=0.7, pa =101 kPa)."
    $c, |float|, "Numerical constant (default value = 0.3 kPa)"

 .. note::